Ask AI

 Kubernetes configuration on every step in a run#

-If your Dagster job is configured with the k8s_job_executor that runs each step in its own pod, you can use the step_k8s_config field on the executor to control the Kubernetes configuration for every step pod.
+If your Dagster job is configured with the k8s_job_executor that runs each step in its own pod, configuration that you set on a job using the dagster-k8s/config tag will not be propagated to any of those step pods.
+Use the step_k8s_config field on the executor to control the Kubernetes configuration for every step pod.

 step_k8s_config is a dictionary with the following keys: